BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 []{#bookmark622 .anchor}**HALLS OF THRANDUIL**

 *Deep within the gloom of Mirkwood lie the halls of the Elvenking, Thranduil.
-Unlike the Elven kingdoms of Rivendell and Lothlórien, the Elves of Mirkwood have little interest in the world outside their borders, choosing instead to rarely set foot beyond their own realm unless they have great cause to.*
+Unlike the Elven kingdoms of Rivendell and LothlÃ³rien, the Elves of Mirkwood have little interest in the world outside their borders, choosing instead to rarely set foot beyond their own realm unless they have great cause to.*

 *Thranduil, the king of the Woodland Realm, is a proud and stubborn lord, one who has faced great loss over the ages.
 Since the passing of his